 Today, the term self-publishing has slightly changed in meaning, and it may also refer to anything we do on our online platforms!
 With the rise of social media – the photos we share, the opinions we post, the stories we write and upload on our websites – these are all forms of self-publishing and fundamentally, marketing in arts as well.

 Now, there are a lot of options available on how you can self-publish your own works.
-In this article, we will discuss the different ways (both online and offline) you can get more exposure through self-publishing and utilising your own marketing in arts.
+In this article, I will discuss the different ways (both online and offline) you can get more exposure through self-publishing and utilising your own marketing in arts.
 The trick is just having to find which ones work best for you and your art.
 Read along!

 1. Establish your style